 - Effective literature searching for researchers

 - Presenting your research: oral presentations

-(3) Supervision from University of Sussex Faculty specific to their research project (see the 2021 Project Descriptions)
+(3) Supervision from University of Sussex Faculty specific to their research project (see the 2022 Project Descriptions Forthcoming)

 (4) Some virtual social events may be scheduled with the entire IRJU global cohort.
 Full offerings available in late spring quarter.